Past Presidents and Chancellors

 Henry Barnard

-Barnard, a national leader in education, held the office of chancellor only from 1859–1860.
+Barnard, a national leader in education, held the office of chancellor from 1859-60.
 Though hired to oversee the restructuring of Wisconsin’s educational system, he did not fulfill these high hopes.
 Barnard actually spent more than half of his tenure outside of the state due to illness and travel, and never moved his family to Madison.
 His appointment, however, shows the commitment of the Board of Regents to creating a strong academic institution in Wisconsin.

 John Whelan Sterling

 Though he has been called “the Father of the University,” Sterling never was named chancellor.
-He acted as executive officer, dean of faculty and vice chancellor from 1861–1867, guiding the university through both the Civil War and a period of financial difficulty.
+He acted as executive officer, dean of faculty and vice chancellor from 1861-67, guiding the university through both the Civil War and a period of financial difficulty.
 Sterling was the only other faculty member when John Lathrop opened the university in 1849, and he remained involved until his sudden death in 1885.

 Paul Ansel Chadbourne

-In 1866 the Wisconsin legislature passed an act to enlarge and restructure the university, including its curriculum, faculty and students.
+In 1866 the Wisconsin legislature passed an act to enlarge and restructure the university, including its curriculum, faculty and student body.
 Chadbourne became the first chief executive, now called president, of the newly reorganized university in 1867.
 During his three-year tenure, Chadbourne laid the groundwork for all future growth and development of the university.
 Opposed to co-education, he established separate facilities for female students.

 John Hanson Twombly

-Twombly served as president from 1871–1874.
+Twombly served as president from 1871-74.
 Largely self-educated, Twombly spent most of his life working as a pastor.
 He got along well with UW faculty and staff, and he favored co-education.
 His presidency is considered a failure, however, because the Board and Regents disagreed with him about the co-education issue and never granted him any real authority to govern.

 John A. Bascom